mebaysan/donation-app/README.md

 # Introducing the Donation App - Empowering Non-Profits

 Welcome to the Donation App, a testament to the power of open-source collaboration.
 This project has its roots in a dream – a dream of developing a Software as a Service (SaaS) solution tailor-made for non-profit organizations.
 However, through interactions with various charitable entities, it became evident that many sought a more personalized approach.
-Concerns over data privacy, varying donation volumes, and the desire for local financial autonomy led us to rethink our approach.
-Thus, we embarked on a journey to create a versatile, multi-instance backend that empowers organizations to set up their own donation infrastructure within their preferred systems, be it on a hybrid cloud, private cloud, or other solutions.
+Concerns over data privacy, varying donation volumes, and the desire for local financial autonomy led me to rethink my approach.
+Thus, I embarked on a journey to create a versatile, multi-instance backend that empowers organizations to set up their own donation infrastructure within their preferred systems, be it on a hybrid cloud, private cloud, or other solutions.
 The result?
 A cost-effective and customizable platform that allows non-profits to receive donations directly via local banks, reducing their reliance on third-party payment providers.
-I am excited to share this project with the volunteers who are passionated to work for non-profits and invite you to explore, contribute, and make it even better.
+I am excited to share this project with the volunteers who are passionate to work for non-profits and invite you to explore, contribute, and make it even better.
 Together, let's make a positive impact!
 Explore the code and contribute on [GitHub](https://github.com/mebaysan/donation-app).

 You can access the Docker image from [Docker Hub](https://hub.docker.com/r/mebaysan/donation-app).